 Air pollution is a global public health risk, more harmful than passive smoking.
 Areas of Portsmouth have levels of nitrogen dioxide (NO2) that are likely to continue to be above legal limits unless strong action is taken quickly.
-Creating a Clean Air Zone is Central government’s preferred approach to addressing air pollution in the shortest possible time for a number of cities across the UK.
+Creating a Clean Air Zone (CAZ) is the government’s preferred approach to addressing air pollution in the shortest possible time for a number of cities across the UK.
 Portsmouth’s Clean Air Zone must be live before the end of 2021.

 What is proposed and why?

 The CAZ is being introduced to Portsmouth because the city has ongoing problems with poor air quality.
 Air pollution is a global health risk and is more harmful than passive smoking.
 Each year around 100 deaths in Portsmouth can be linked to air pollution, therefore we need to act quickly to reduce air pollution in the shortest possible time.

 The charging Clean Air Zone will result in a daily charge being issued to the most polluting vehicles for driving in the zone – these vehicles are referred to as ‘non-compliant’ vehicles.

 For the Portsmouth charging CAZ, non-compliant vehicles are Heavy Goods Vehicles (HGVs), buses and coaches, taxis and private hire vehicles (PHVs) that:

 - Do not meet Euro 6 emissions standards (so are Euro 5 or older) if they are diesel

 - Do not meet Euro 4 emissions standards (so are Euro 3 or older) if they are petrol

 If you’re not sure what Euro standard your vehicle is, please check your vehicle log book.